linode/apl-docs/docs/for-devs/get-started/lab-10.md

 slug: deploy-workloads-argo-cd-otomi-kubernetes
 title: Deploy Workloads with Argo CD
 sidebar_label: Deploy Workloads with Argo CD
-description: Learn how to deploy your applications using Argo CD in the Otomi Kubernetes environment with this comprehensive guide.
+description: Learn how to deploy your applications on Kubernetes using Argo CD with this comprehensive guide.
 Discover how to manage resources effectively using Git and streamline your deployment process.
 keywords:
   - Argo
   - ArgoCD